Metatab/metatab/README.rst

 Metatab and Metapack
 --------------------

 The metatab Python distribution includes two programs, ``metatab`` for manipulating single Metatab files  and ``metapack`` for creating data packages.
+The two programs share some options, so when building packages, you can use the ``metapack`` program exclusively, and ``metatab`` is most useful for converting Metatab files to JSON.
+This tutorial will primarily use ``metapack``

 Creating a new package